Quantizing Whisper-small: How design choices affect ASR performance: Discussion

 In theory, static quantization should reduce runtime overhead by fixing scales in advance, trading a small loss in accuracy for faster inference.
 Surprisingly, in Whisper-small we observed the opposite: static quantization was both slower and less accurate.

-This is likely due to operations such as \textit{LayerNorm} and \textit{Softmax} lacking efficient low-bit implementations, forcing repeated dequantization that cancels the expected speed gains of static quantization.
-On top of this, as expected, fixed calibration scales limited robustness under shifting distributions, especially in noisy conditions.
+One possible explanation is that operations such as \textit{LayerNorm} and \textit{Softmax} lack efficient low-bit implementations, forcing repeated dequantization that cancels the expected speed gains of static quantization.
+On top of this, as expected, fixed calibration scales limited robustness under shifting distributions, especially in acoustically challenging conditions.

 By contrast, dynamic quantization adapted better at runtime, preserving accuracy and delivering faster inference.
-This makes dynamic quantization the only practical choice for Whisper-small, despite theoretical expectations to the contrary.
+This makes dynamic quantization the most reliable choice in our evaluation for Whisper-small, despite theoretical expectations to the contrary.